codesandtags/example-mongoose-express/README.md

 ## Goal

 Create a base for future projects which uses Mongo as Database and ExpressJS to create APIs or an end-point in the application.

+ *URL deployed on heroku* : https://mighty-fjord-94570.herokuapp.com/list-countries

 ### Features